gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-04/index.md

      - `INTERNAL`: Accepts traffic from fellow Kafka brokers.
      - `HEALTHCHECK`: Only accepts traffic from `127.0.0.1` and intended for use with kafka-health-check

-      We need multiple listeners so that external Kafka clients, fellow Kafka brokers, and the kafka-health-check tool each receive the appropriate "advertised listener" property when connecting to Kafka.
+      We need multiple listeners so that external Kafka clients, fellow Kafka brokers, and the kafka-health-check tool each receive the appropriate &quot;advertised listener&quot; property when connecting to Kafka.
 This was especially useful for supporting Kafka in a local Docker environment as well.

      #### Example